 My grandmother died a few days before Christmas.
 Fortunately, I got to visit her before things began to deteriorate rapidly.
 She met my youngest daughter and I was able to see her during her good days.
-My relationship with my grandmother has been complicated.
-As a child I simply adored her, but as a young woman her disappointment in my choices left a gap between us.
-I couldn’t be the conservative Christian woman she wanted and she couldn’t be the understanding older mentor I needed.
+My relationship with my grandmother, you see, has been complicated.
+As a child I simply adored her, but as a young woman, her disappointment in my choices left a gap between us.
+I couldn’t be the conservative Christian woman she wanted, and she couldn’t be the understanding older mentor I needed.

-My mother, you see, experienced abuse both physical and emotional as well neglect at the hands of my grandmother.
-She also carried the pain of not being protected through others’ abuse of her body.
-While I knew my grandmother regretted those moments, I don’t think my mother ever felt resolution.
-Watching her struggle with how to grieve hammered something home for me.
-My mother not only didn’t want to parent like her mother she didn’t.
-Perhaps it is the nature of each generation to push away from parenting like our parents but when it comes to cycles of abuse this pushing becomes more than just ideological.
+My mother experienced abuse both physical and emotional as well neglect at the hands of my grandmother.
+She also carried the pain of not being protected from others’ abuse of her body.
+While I knew my grandmother regretted those moments, I don’t think my mother ever felt like she had resolution.
+Watching her struggle with how to grieve hammered something home for me: my mother not only didn’t want to parent like her mother; she didn’t.
+Perhaps it’s the nature of each generation to push away from parenting like our parents, but when it comes to cycles of abuse, this pushing becomes more than just ideological.

 This crack hurt, but it afforded me some space to step back and examine where my parenting behaviors originated, what triggered them, and how much I needed to heal from my past.

-If the process ended at that point I don’t think I could have borne having more children, but I pushed further to make a decision that I could lay those hurts to rest.
+If the process ended at that point I don’t think I could have borne having more children.
+But I pushed further to make the decision that I could lay those hurts to rest.

 Firestone writes that understanding our past and seeing how it influences our future allows us “to challenge the negative traits we have as parents.”

-Simply put she didn’t parent like her parents.
+Simply put, my mother didn’t parent like her parents.
 She didn’t hit us.
 While she yelled at us, she never abused us in the intense emotional ways she had been abused.
 She didn’t allow us to be around people who sexually molested us.
 She defended us in school.
 She pushed us to be our best selves.
-After my grandmother died she told me “I will never let you children feel like I favor one of you over the others like my mother did.”
+After my grandmother died, she told me, “I will never let you children feel like I favor one of you over the others like my mother did.”
 And that healed something in me that had long been a bit of an open wound.